Eleven Point Black Tile

 - 30 Point Black Tile

 This game is an adaptation of the Hearts family of card games.
-It is a trick taking game with negative point scoring (i.e. the idea is to get the lowest score to win) based on a special suit having value and no trumps.
+It is a trick taking game with negative point scoring (i.e. the lower your score is the better) based on a special suit having value and no trumps.
 There are also variants with 21 points and 30 points.

 The game uses a double six domino set and needs three or four players.